mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Unbundle Hangouts from Gmail

-By default, Gmail integrates Hangouts into your desktop.
-I use Hangouts to manage my SMS because I hate being forced to send all my SMS messages from my phone.
-The problem is that, again, this creates intrusive bundling.
-It means that I can't open my Gmail without seeing my Hangouts messages and vice-versa.
+I use Hangouts to manage my SMS because I hate typing on my phone when there's usually a full-size keyboard right in front of me.
+Unfortunately, Google integrates Hangouts into my Gmail inbox by default.
+This creates intrusive bundling, as opening my Gmail forces me to see my Hangouts messages and vice-versa.

 {% include image.html file="hangouts-in-gmail.jpg" alt="Chat settings in Gmail" max_width="800px" img_link=true class="img-border" fig_caption="By default, Gmail embeds Hangouts into your inbox." %}